How sustainable is wind power? | DW | 27.12.2021

 What can be recycled?

 In the last three decades, wind power has grown exponentially.
 In 1991, 50 wind turbines with a capacity of 100 kilowatts were built in Germany.
-In 2001, another 2000 turbines had been added to the grid with a capacity of 1300 kilowatts.
+By 2001, another 2,000 turbines had been added to the grid with a capacity of 1,300 kilowatts.

 When maintained well, these small-scale plants can operate for more than 30 years and can now be found in many countries.

-Due to their long lifetime, only few old plants have yet been shut down and deconstructed.
-But by 2050, up to 50,000 plants will need to be replaced by newer and much more efficient wind power technology.
+Due to their long lifetime, only a few old plants have so far been decommissioned.
+But by 2050, up to 50,000 wind farms will need to be shut down and replaced by newer and much more efficient wind power technology.

-This will require the disposal of lots of concrete found in the foundation, steel in the tower and gear box,and a compound of plastic with glass- or carbon fiber used in the rotor blades.
+This will require the disposal of much of the concrete found in the foundation, steel in the tower and the gear box and a compound of plastic with glass or carbon fiber used in the rotor blades.

-The concrete can be crushed and used in road works.
-The precious steel can be recycled into new steel.
-Also other valuable metals like copper and aluminum can be reused.
+The concrete can be crushed and used in roadworks, and the precious steel can be recycled into new steel.
+Other valuable metals such as copper and aluminum can be reused.

-Recycling the rotor blades made from plastic composites is more difficult.
-In the US, old rotor blades have so far ended up in disposal sites.
+But recycling the rotor blades made from plastic composites is more difficult.
+In the United States, old rotor blades have so far ended up in disposal sites.
 In Europe, they have mostly been used as alternative fuel in cement kilns and waste incinerators.

 The first recyclable rotor bladesfor large offshore plants are currently being produced in Denmark.
-From 2030 onwards, the plant constructor Siemens Gamesa plans to only sell recyclable rotor blades: from 2040 the production of the company's wind power plants shall be completely carbon neutral.
+By 2030, the plant constructor Siemens Gamesa plans to only sell recyclable rotor blades: from 2040 the production of the company's wind power plants is expected to be completely carbon neutral.

 Does wind power help with species protection?

-Overall, a rapid expansion of wind power will help reduce CO2 emissions, helping to slow global warming and biodiversity loss.
+Overall, a rapid expansion of wind power will help reduce CO2 emissions, slowing global warming and biodiversity loss.

-Yet, some environmentalists demand that wind power plants not be installed in natural reserves or in migratory bird stopover sites so as not to endanger animals.
+Yet some environmentalists have demanded that wind power plants not be installed in natural reserves or in migratory bird stopover sites so as not to endanger animals.

-To combat this impact, an increasing number of large-scale wind power plants are also equipped with cameras and software technology that aim to avoid collisions with birds by switching off the turbines before they come too close.
+To mitigate this impact, an increasing number of large-scale wind power plants are also being equipped with cameras and software technology that aim to avoid collisions with birds by switching off the turbines before they come too close.

 Whales, seals and fish have also been disturbed by noisy construction works on the seabed when the foundations for offshore wind plants are built.